labs7in0/AtomPHP/README.md

 Start a new application
 ---
-To start your application, make a copy of AtomPHP_core and following this wizard.
+To start your application, make a copy of AtomPHP_core and following this guide.

 The directory will look like: